 Drive to the park via Glenbow Road off of Highway 1A.

-West Bragg Creek
+5. West Bragg Creek winter walks

-If you’re into snowshoeing you have a huge number of trails to choose from!)
-The parking lot is a pretty 8.5 kilometre drive from the shopping area in Bragg Creek.
+If you’re into snowshoeing you have a huge number of trails to choose from!
+The parking lot is a pretty 8.5 km drive from the shopping area in Bragg Creek.
 There is a warming hut and washrooms are available.